Can you "fix" my pet's behavior problem?

 How can I schedule an appointment?

 Dr. Sinn sees clients at our behavior exclusive practice located in Ashburn.
 Schedule an appointment easily online.
-For house and farm visits, please contact Dr. Sinn via our contact form.
+For house and farm visits, please reach out to Dr. Sinn via our contact form.

 *Note that you will be required to fill out a comprehensive questionnaire about your pet's behavior (available on the FORMS page) and that your pet should have basic blood work (complete blood count, chemistry panel and thyroid levels-T4) completed by your primary veterinarian prior to the appointment.

 Why do you require a questionnaire and blood work for every patient prior to an appointment?

 Clients fill out an extensive questionnaire before the appointment.
 It provides the background information needed to be able to make appropriate recommendations that will work for an individual client and their pet(s).
 If possible to do so SAFELY, clients are also asked to try to obtain videos of any behaviors that are of concern and submit them for review.
 Copies of your pet's medical records should also be submitted online via the website or by email.
 Clients will be asked to practice any techniques that are discussed in order to make sure that they can be applied.
 In partnership, a comprehensive treatment plan will be developed and implemented.

 Do you ever prescribe medication?
 How can I get a refill?

 In some cases, behavior modification will be supplemented with medication.
 This is especially true in situations where the pet is scared or anxious or where underlying medical conditions may be contributing to behavioral problems.

 Refill requests may be submitted online through the website.
 Please allow 3-5 business days to process your request.
-Rush requests will incur an emergency fee!
+Rush requests will incur a $50 emergency fee!

 Punishment is not an effective training approach.
 It creates fear and anxiety and can be dangerous for the owner if the pet reacts aggressively.
 We will show you how to interact with your pet in a positive manner that creates a happy, trusting relationship.